enfiskutensykkel/lamport/README.md

 This project is simply an implementation of two bounded-buffer queues for the *producer-consumer* problem, one which uses POSIX mutexes and one implemented as a [Lamport's queue](http://en.wikipedia.org/wiki/Lamport%27s_bakery_algorithm) using an atomic compare-and-swap subroutine.
-I'm also doing a validation test (by simply letting one producer insert a range of numbers and reading them out again) and a performance test (by having multiple producers compete over the queue).
-The test scenarios and the idea itself are blatently ripped off from the workshop, but the code is written entirely by me.
+I'm doing a performance test by having multiple producers compete over the queue (contention).
+The design of the test is taken from the workshop, but the implementation is entirely written by me.

 How can I run it?
 -----------------